karanamrahul/Depth2Point-Cloud/README.md

 For visualizing the generated point cloud, various tools can be used, such as:

-- Rviz: Rviz is a powerful ROS visualization tool that allows you to visualize the point cloud data in a 3D environment.
+- **Rviz**: Rviz is a powerful ROS visualization tool that allows you to visualize the point cloud data in a 3D environment.
 It provides features like interactive manipulation, changing viewpoints, and overlaying additional information.

-- PCL Visualizer: The Point Cloud Library (PCL) provides a built-in visualization tool called PCL Visualizer.
+- **PCL Visualizer**: The Point Cloud Library (PCL) provides a built-in visualization tool called PCL Visualizer.
 It offers a user-friendly interface to visualize and interact with point clouds, allowing you to explore the data from different angles and apply various visual effects.

-- Foxglove Studio: Foxglove Studio is a comprehensive ROS visualization tool with additional analysis capabilities.
+- **Foxglove Studio**: Foxglove Studio is a comprehensive ROS visualization tool with additional analysis capabilities.
 It offers features like FPS monitoring, point cloud analysis tools, and other advanced functionalities that can be helpful for in-depth analysis and debugging.

 Choose the visualization tool that best suits your needs and preferences.
 These tools enable you to explore and analyze the generated point cloud, providing valuable insights for further processing and understanding of the data.